Bungo Stray Dogs The Movie: Beast

-Bungo Stray Dogs The Movie: Beast is a Japanese 2022 live-action film directed by Koichi Sakamoto and written by Kafka Asagiri.
-Based on a light novel spin-off from the Bungo Stray Dogs manga by Asagiri, the movie is set in an alternate universe from the franchise.
+Bungo Stray Dogs The Movie: Beast is a 2022 Japanese supernatural action film directed by Koichi Sakamoto and written by Kafka Asagiri.
+Based on a light novel spin-off from the Bungo Stray Dogs manga by Asagiri, the film is set in an alternate universe from the franchise.

 Premise

 The story follows Ryunosuke Akutagawa, a man who vows revenge on a man dressed in black in order to rescue his sister.
 However, as he is about to starve to death, a man from the Armed Detective Agency appears.